MuhammadFareed2/Brief-AI/README.md

 This structured view provides a clear and comprehensive understanding of each brief.

 PDF Export
 From the Brief Detail page, users can export the brief to PDF.
-The export is fully customizable—users can choose which sections to include in the file: raw brief, structured brief, clarifying questions, or missing info.
+The export is fully customizable users can choose which sections to include in the file: raw brief, structured brief, clarifying questions, or missing info.

 The generated PDF is clean, professional, and formatted to make sharing or storing easy and effective.